 - Deadly: increases critical hit damage

-- Gun Crazy: gives you a chance of firing 2 bullets in a single shot when using pistols
+- Gun Crazy: gives players a chance of firing 2 bullets in a single shot when using pistols

-- Smirk: everyone in your team gain additional XP when killing an enemy with a critical hit
+- Smirk: all allies gain additional XP when killing an enemy with a critical hit

-- Killer: killing an enemy temporarily increases your damage and reload speed
+- Killer: killing an enemy temporarily increases damage and reload speed

 - Fast Hands: increases reload speed with all weapons

-- Out for Blood: you gain health with every Bloodwing strike
+- Out for Blood: Players gain health with every Bloodwing strike

 - Lethal Strike: increases melee damage and gives every strike a chance of being a Lethal Strike (thus dealing extra damage)

-- Riotous Remedy: killing an enemy temporarily gives you chaotic health regeneration
+- Riotous Remedy: killing an enemy temporarily gives chaotic health regeneration

 - Loaded: increases clip capacity with snipers